 - Anti-Hero: Traditionally a idealistic soldier, but was an Unscrupulous Hero in the past.

 - Anti-Hero Substitute: Inverted as Tony wore the prototype of the Variable Threat Response Battle Suit first and that Rhodey wasn't any more Darker and Edgier when he wore the Iron Man suit.
-Also inverted as Iron Patriot because he's definitely saner and more straight-up hero than his predecessor, Norman Osborn.
+In fact, the suit was intentionally designed to MINIMIZE casualties and offer less-lethal options, since hitting a non-superhuman opponent with repulsor rays would splatter them worse than standard ordinance, according to the Iron Manual.
+Also inverted as Iron Patriot because he was definitely a saner and more straight-up hero than his predecessor, Norman Osborn.

 - Black Best Friend: To Tony Stark.
 To a lesser extent, he's also this to his former West Coast Avengers teammates, especially Hawkeye and Mockingbird.
 He's notably disgusted by Maria Hill not only not informing the team that Mockingbird was stuck behind enemy territory, but that she also actively hid this fact from them, prompting him to quit the Secret Avengers team.